monasca/monasca-aggregator/README.md

 * Low cpu and memory footprint.
 Since processing is continuous and only the aggregations are stored in memory, such as the sum, the memory footprint is very small.

+* Testable.
+Due to it's lightweight design and footprint, as well as ability to specify small windows sizes, it is very easy to test.
+For example, for testing purpose it is possible to aggregate with 10 second window sizes.
+In addition, due to Go and the small set of dependencies, it is possible to run monasca-aggregation on a laptop without any additional runtime environment, other than Kafka.

 * Instrumented using the [Prometheus Go Client Library](https://github.com/prometheus/client_golang) and [logrus](https://github.com/sirupsen/logrus).